Shoe business is one of the businesses in Nigeria that has been in Nigeria since the inception of buying and selling.

-This can be bad market to your business so you need to put the rule that all shoes bought in good conditions cannot be returned just to make sure you and your products are protected.
+This can be a bad market to your business so you need to put the rule that all shoes bought in good conditions cannot be returned just to make sure you and your products are protected.

 C. Customer Should Pay for Deliveries